Funding during the pandemic

 PSNC has been in ongoing negotiations with the Government about the immense pressure pharmacies are under and the need for an urgent funding injection to the sector to ease cashflow.
 We are also in ongoing discussions about the need for more funding for the sector to recognise increasing costs arising from factors such as increasing prescription numbers, staffing costs, one-off costs and rising drugs bills, all resulting from the pandemic.

 While the advance payments are a step in the right direction, PSNC is also seeking a long-term increase to total pharmacy funding in recognition of the unprecedented challenges that pharmacies are facing as a result of the COVID-19 pandemic.
-Higher-level funding negotiations are now underway following HM Treasury officials’ consideration of PSNC’s business case and the ongoing data being submitted by the sector.
-You can read about PSNC’s negotiations progress and current priorities in our priorities and negotiation actions list.
+In November 2020, PSNC revealed it had rejected an initial funding offer as too limited and put a counter-proposal to DHSC, asking for the £370m in advance payments to be written off.

-In the meantime, a number of new COVID-19 related payments for community pharmacy contractors have been announced in recent weeks.
-Further details on these are outlined below.
+Details on some COVID-19 related payments for community pharmacy contractors are outlined below.
 You may also find our COVID-19 Frequently Asked Questions page useful.

 Recently opened pharmacies